weaker098/AI-WEBUI-and-MEMORY/README.md

 ## 🚀 Getting Started

 ### Requirements
+- Not all settings is an all in one fit!
+You gotta know how to balance the filters and rerankers and embedding according or suited for your own systems and usage!
+The default settings here might not work for you.
 - Python 3.10+
 - Windows (launcher is a `.bat` file)
 - KoboldAI running locally **or** an OpenRouter API key